 Text is Good, but Video is Better

 Some reports claim that including video on your landing pages can increase conversions by over 80%, compared to simply publishing feedback in text format on your website.

-Also, any members you’ve worked with closely and formed a good relationship with, especially those who you know have gotten great results from your content could be a good candidate for a video testimonial.
+Think of members you’ve worked with closely and formed a good relationship with.
+Especially those you know have gotten great results from your content.
+These are great candidates to hit up for a video testimonial.